 MSc Advanced Professional Practice Musculoskeletal Neuroscience

-Scheduled to start in September 2018, our new MSc in Musculoskeletal Neuroscience puts you at the centre of neuroscience application, enhancing your knowledge relevant to the management of a number of conditions presenting in primary care.
-A self-directed course, this pathway includes three
+Our MSc in Musculoskeletal Neuroscience enables you to be at the centre of neuroscience application, providing you with the opportunity to enhance your knowledge and understanding in neuroscience relevant to patient management.
+A self-directed course, this pathway includes three core clinical neuroscience units:

 • Neuropathology and Pathophysiology

 • Clinical Neuroscience and Therapeutics

 Neuroscience themes will also form the subject matter for other possible units within this course with the exception of the professional clinical practice unit.